Churchill Brothers FC: Ownership and nickname

-Churchill Brothers is owned and led for decades by Goan entrepreneur and politician Churchill Alemao, who served as both the president of Goa Football Association and Chief Minister of the state.
-His daughter Valanka Alemao is current CEO of the club.

-Churchill Brothers is predominantly nicknamed the "Red Machine".
+Churchill Brothers has been owned and led for decades by the Goan entrepreneur and politician Churchill Alemao, a former president of the Goa Football Association and former Chief Minister of Goa.
+His daughter, Valanka Alemao, is the club's chief executive officer.
+The club operates through Churchill Brothers Sports Club Private Limited, which in August 2026 acquired Jamshedpur Football & Sporting Private Limited and with it the ISL sporting licence.